 Our Co-founder and CCO, Mark Watters, is introducing the 'Technology and Automation' in Fixed Income panel at 14:15 BST.

-For those not able to join the live panel here is his segment:
+For those not able to join the live panel here is a recording:

 It’s widely recognised that FIX has achieved the objective of providing a global standard and normalising machine to machine communication for trading applications.
 The “syntax” of the FIX protocol is now nearly universally accepted and is well on the way to being the de facto standard that has progressed the industry away from the collection of proprietary APIs that were previously in use.
 The entire ecosystem of the new trading era has been enabled by FIX.